The Spirit of Tasmania – “Sea the Difference”

-From the moment you drive onto Spirit of Tasmania you know your Tassie holiday has truly began.
+From the moment you drive onto Spirit of Tasmania, you know your Tassie holiday has truly begun.
 There are no taxi’s to the airport, parking issues or queuing for check in to deal with, simply drive aboard, collect your overnight bag from your car, and settle back to enjoy the cruise.

 We had chosen to drive to Melbourne to meet Spirit of Tasmania so we could have our own vehicle whilst touring the Apple Isle.
 Brett and I were ready to enjoy a romantic four days away without children, and weather permitting we would be going topless!

 …not me, the car that is!
 We were driving our convertible.
 I had even put the picnic rug in the car boot, ready for any impromptu cheese and wine picnics.

 Having our own vehicle meant we could pack everything we might possibly need for the holiday.
 We didn’t have to concern ourselves with the thought of carting luggage on and off planes or checking in baggage.